lolilo/spellchecker/README.md

     potential word with free vowels is  _ch___n
     For _ch_n, spellchecker produces 'achaean' and not 'aachen'

-Another example, 'conect' should not produce a suggestion according to our rules.
+Another example, 'conect', should not produce a suggestion according to our rules.

     word is conect
     key is  c_n_ct